github/training-kit/git-guides/install-git.md

 #### Install Git from Homebrew

 [Homebrew](https://brew.sh/) is a popular package manager for macOS.
-If you already have Homwbrew installed, you can follow the below steps to install Git:
+If you already have Homebrew installed, you can follow the below steps to install Git:

 1. Open up a terminal window and install Git using the following command: `brew install git`.
 2. Once the command output has completed, you can verify the installation by typing: `git version`.